CryptedSnow/waste-collection/README.md

 php artisan migrate
 ```

-Step N°4 - Use the commands to create some populated tables to some selection fields at forms (and users table).
+Step N°4 - Use the commands to perfomate the Seeders.

 ```
 php artisan db:seed